eclipsevortex/SubVortex/subvortex/miner/redis/README.md

-# Validator Redis Guide
+# Miner Redis Guide

-This document provides a comprehensive guide on how to set up and run the Validator Redis.
-Redis is used by the validator to store miners' scores over time.
+This document provides a comprehensive guide on how to set up and run the Miner Redis.
+Redis is used by the miner to store miners' scores over time.

 <br />